hashxim/hconMD/Work_MD/Cognitive Bias.md

 Believe that they are smarter and more capable than they really are.

 # Causes
 It would take a lot of time to make even simplest choice due to sheer complexity of the world and amount of information in the environment.
-It would be necessary sometimes to rely on some mental shortcuts that allow us t
+It would be necessary sometimes to rely on some mental shortcuts that allow us to act quickly.

+Cognitive biases are caused by number of things but heuristics (mental shortcuts) pay a major contributing role.
+While heuristics can be surprisingly accurate, they also lead to errors in thinking.

+Other factors:
+- Emotions
+-

 ---
 # Footer